Served: 21 years

 May 23, 1968 to June 1, 1989

 Bob was born March 9, 1938 in Cincinnati; the first of two boys born to Lawrence Andrew “Lefty” and Pauline E. (Moores) Mondary.
-On May 17, 1956, within 10 weeks of turning 18 and as the Communist insurgency was beginning in Vietnam, Bob enlisted in the United State Marine Corps.
-After Boot Camp, he was assigned to the 4th Communications Company.
-He was honorably discharged.
+After high school, while the Communist insurgency was beginning in Vietnam, Bob enlisted in the United State Navy..

 After military service, Bob joined the Hamilton County Sheriff’s Office on May 23, 1968.
 He was so well liked and trusted that within 5 years, he was voted in as Vice President of the Hamilton County Sheriff’s Patrol chapter of the Ohio Civil Service Association; along with Deputies Ramon Hoffbauer and James Datillo.
 He was promoted to Sergeant 3 months later on June 18, 1973.